syg/personal-site/_posts/2018-05-02-the-semantics-of-all-js-class-elements.md

 Static fields may have in-situ initializers.
 Like instance field initializers, they are also run in declaration order, and the expressions are specified as bodies of non-observable static methods.

+Like instance field initializers, static methods are added before any initializer is run, so all static methods are available in static field initializers.

 <a class="permanchor"></a>
-As initializers expressions are specified as static method bodies, `super` references the superclass constructor.
+As initializer expressions are specified as static method bodies, `super` references the superclass constructor, and `this` references the class constructor.

 <div class="wide">
 {% highlight js %}
 class Ex39_Base {
+  static BASE_PUBLIC_STATIC_FIELD = this;
   static basePublicStaticMethod() { return 42; }
 }